South Melbourne tram depot

 South Melbourne tram depot was a depot on the Melbourne tram network, located on the corner of Kings Way and Dorcas Street, South Melbourne.
 It was opened in 1925 by the Melbourne & Metropolitan Tramways Board, as Hanna Street.
 In September 1960, it was renamed South Melbourne.

-On 25 June 1967, W class trams leaving the depot in the early morning featured on the live international Our World TV Special.
+On 25 June 1967, live vision of W class trams leaving the depot in the early morning featured on the Our World international TV program.

-The depot closed on 8 February 1997, with operations being transferred to the new Southbank depot, except for route 16, which was transferred to Malvern depot, although trams continued to visit the depot for a few months to use the wheel lathe.
+The depot closed on 8 February 1997, with operations being transferred to the new Southbank depot, except for route 16, which was transferred to Malvern depot.
+Trams continued to visit the South Melbourne depot for a few months to use the wheel lathe.
 In November 1997, the 2.8 hectare site was sold to developer Renak Holdings for $19 million.
 The buildings were demolished in June 1998 and the area redeveloped as office accommodation.